-The recommendation to take pharmacological supplements at 2000 IU and above was subsequently adopted in a simplified way (without the above, without distinguishing between prophylaxis and treatment) in many recommendations, but I did not increase it in my guidebook, knowing the differences of opinion and waiting for the story to end.
-(Hysteria?).
+The recommendation to take pharmacological supplements at 2000 IU and above was subsequently adopted in a simplified way (without the above, without distinguishing between prophylaxis and treatment) in many recommendations.

 There are currently voices criticizing neophyte zeal in vitamin D overdose.
 In previous studies (the text is updated on a regular basis), unambiguous benefits of supplementation to the extent that 25-hydroxy-D3 concentrations above 40-50 nmol/l have not been confirmed.
 For example, there are single reports confirming the beneficial effects of high doses of D3 (thereby high concentrations of 25-OH-D3) on insulin resistance and glucose intolerance, but there are also studies on adverse effects, and results can be summarized in other fields of medicine.

 It’s advisable to consult a doctor.
 Broadly cited are experts on the bold thesis on the safety of vitamin D up to 4000 UI and even more.
 This reasoning is endowed with serious limitations: